etherlinkcom/docs/docs/tools/vrf.md

 ---
-title: 'Verifiable Random Functions'
+title: Verifiable random functions
 ---

-:::info Verifiable Random Functions (VRF)
+:::info Verifiable random functions (VRF)
 A VRF is a cryptographic function that takes a series of inputs, computes them, and produces a pseudorandom output and proof of authenticity that can be verified by anyone.
 :::